braver/programmingfonts/.github/ISSUE_TEMPLATE/sponsoring-or-advertising.md

 ---
 name: Sponsoring or advertising
-about: Apply for sponsoring of this project in some way
+about: Support this project in some way
 title: Add sponsoring or advertising
 labels: question
 assignees: braver